Do it Yourself SEO Audit

 Essentially - links are good, links that come with high-authority the best, but if you don’t have any links, it will be harder to rank for things.

-The simplest explanation of PAGErank there is (it’s still a little confusing!)
+The simplest explanation of PAGErank there is (it’s still a little confusing!) is through these images.

 How Google sees your site will naturally alter what you may or may not be ranking for.

 As a general rule - our advice to clients is to try and keep in mind what your customer wants as the main goal.
+Aka “Customer Intent”.

-But, in terms of best practice - the second thing you will need to do is to try and show search engines what the page is about.
+In terms of best practice - the second thing you will need to do is to try and show search engines what the page is about.